corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 Internally, the node has access to a rich set of services that are used during flow execution to coordinate ledger updates.
 The key services provided are:

-* Information on other nodes on the network and the services they offer.
+* Information about other nodes on the network and the services they offer.
 * Access to the contents of the [vault](../../../../../en/platform/corda/4.8/open-source/key-concepts-vault.html) and the storage service.
 * Access to the node’s public-private key pairs.
 * Generation of new public-private key pairs.